Written byConnie Yang

 If your Finder runs sluggishly, you can click the exit button at the top left corner of the window to close it.
 And then reopen Finder.

 If your Finder absolutely freezes, you can quit it by clicking the exit button.
-Under that circumstances, you need to relaunch it directly.
+Under those circumstances, you need to relaunch it directly.

 Here are two ways to relaunch Finder.